 Most importantly avoid alcohol, especially in the first two days at high altitude.

 Medication like Acetazolamide (Diamox®), is the most widely used medication to prevent AMS.
-And it is more suitable for travelers who have the symptom in the past or people who have to ascend more quickly than recommended.
+And it is more suitable for travellers who have the symptom in the past or people who have to ascend more quickly than recommended.
 However, constant use of acetazolamide before ascent is not recommended.

 What to do?